apmaros/oneworld/index.md

 ## Cinque Terre
 Set amid some of the most dramatic coastal scenery on the planet, these five ingeniously constructed fishing villages can bolster the most jaded of spirits.
 A Unesco World Heritage Site since 1997 [\[3\]](https://www.lonelyplanet.com/italy/cinque-terre).

 Cinque Terre is best to approach by walking.
-It might need more effort it is a good place to visit at the beginning of the journey.
-During the day is best to see the vilages and in the night, there are few good guest houses.
-Prices of higher-end accomodation will be probably overpriced and staying in more modest accomodation can be a pragmatic way to save some money for better price-value ration for acommodation in next locations.
+It will require more efford and that makes it a good location for the start.
+Prices for higher-end accomodation will be probably overpriced and staying in more modest accomodation can be a pragmatic way to save some money for better price-value ratio in next locations.

 details:
   - inbound transport: train, ([1h 30min pisa-chinque terre](https://goo.gl/maps/hk7UzaeMxZ2pYCpy8))